 Instead, it’s time to go with glass jars (possibly hexagonal?), a bronze colored metal lid, and each jar comes with a honey swizzle stick (your signature).
 But what about your label?
 A swath of masking tape with the word HONEY scrawled across in permanent marker won’t do.
 It’s time to get a professionally produced label for your honey jars.
 But what makes a good honey label?
 Well, that’s precisely the topic of discussion in today’s blog.
-We’re addressing some tips that you can employ to make the ultimate honey label to suit your premium honey products.
+We’re addressing some tips that you can employ to make the ultimate, completely custom honey label to suit your premium honey products.

 Designing a honey label provides so much opportunity to get creative.
 After all, honey is loaded with imagery already.
 When people think about honey, they think about bees, beehives, flowers, honeycomb, beekeepers, bee boxes, swarms, and of course, bears.
 These images provide loads of potential for innovative honey label designs.
 Design a label that’s full of hexagons to mimic that famous honeycomb shape.
 Or design a label with a field of wildflowers, a fruit tree, and a delicately hanging beehive.
 Not your style?
 You can skip all of the normal honey symbols, and just stick to a label with simple text, and an elegant outline—the honey speaks for itself.